Google in court to appeal European Union's 2018 Android antitrust case

 The company also argues that just because its apps come pre-installed on Android phones, it doesn't mean users are excluded from downloading rival services.

 The Commission also took issue with Google's payments to wireless carriers and phone makers to exclusively pre-install the Google Search app.
-But Google said those deals amounted to less than 5 per cent of the market, so they couldn't possibly hurt rivals.
+But Google said those deals amounted to less than 5% of the market, so they couldn't possibly hurt rivals.

 Following the ruling, Google made some changes to address the issues, including giving European Android users a choice of browser and search app, and charging device makers to pre-install its apps.